floesche/LED-Display_G4_Documentation/docs/driver.md

 ![driver version 0.4 without LEDs](../assets/driver_v0.4_front.jpg){:.ifr}

-Earlier versions of the driver were designed for commodity LED matrices.
+Earlier versions of the driver were designed for off-the-shelf LED matrices.
 Historically this is what has been used in Generation 3 LED arenas and before as well.
-The latest version of the commodity LED matrices version, which is designed for four 20×20mm² components, is [driver-v0.4.2](https://github.com/floesche/panels_g4_hardware/tree/master/atmega328/four_panel/20mm_matrix/ver4/driver).
+The latest version of the off-the-shelf LED matrices version, which is designed for four 20×20mm² components, is [driver-v0.4.2](https://github.com/floesche/panels_g4_hardware/tree/master/atmega328/four_panel/20mm_matrix/ver4/driver).
 You can find the driver designs of earlier versions in the same repository by navigating a few directories up.

 ![driver version 0.2, 0.3, or 0.4 with LEDs](../assets/driver_v0.2_matrix_photo.jpg){:.ifr}